 The engine can be installed in the application and the database server.

 The server stores the data.
 The interaction with the database takes place here using the SQL statements.
 The SQL executor parses the SQL statements and runs them.

 - Error handling is very efficient in PL/ SQL.
 When an exception or an error is raised, user-friendly messages are displayed, and the executing block is stopped

 - As a block of code is sent for processing, network traffic is reduced, and as a result, the database applications perform better

 - It benefits the programmer as variables can be declared within the code block and can be utilized when processing a query

 - The language is portable and applications developed through PL/ SQL can be run on any operating system

 - It offers features such as data hiding, encapsulation, and object-oriented programming.
 This will save you a lot of time during coding an application

 - Transaction performance of the applications can be enhanced as PL/ SQL lets you perform intermediate calculations without the Oracle engine

-SQL statements can be inserted in a block of PL/ SQL code but not the other way around.
-So, if your aim is to perform simple database manipulations like insert and update, SQL is perfect for you.
+SQL statements can be inserted in a block of PL/ SQL code, but not the other way around.
+So, if you aim to perform simple database manipulations like insert and update, SQL is perfect for you.
 But if you want to go ahead and develop applications that tweak the contents of a database, PL/ SQL is your best option.